 Lakemont, New York

 The 1928 Echo—erroneously labeled 1920—is available online from variously sources.
 “Starkey Seminary,” the Dundee Area Historical Society history of the school is online.
 In 1918 The Herald of Gospel Liberty featured the school in an article.
-A History of the Christian Denomination in America and The Centennial of Religious Journalism--source of the image of Francis Palmer (right)-- both provide profiles of Starkey Seminary.
+The Story of Palmer Institute--Starkey Seminary by Wellington E. Bassler--source of the image of Francis Palmer (right)-- is a book-length profiles of the school.

 In 1839 a group of Christian Church ministers in the Finger Lakes region of New York determined that a school was needed “to provide an education for boys and girls who could not get one because of financial means.”
 Located in Eddytown (now Lakemont), the school was named Starkey Seminary because the citizens of Starkey township provided most of the funds to open it.
 Classes began in fall 1842 for 142 students—most of whom were at elementary level.